 What background do you want behind your interview subject?
 Make sure it’s relevant to the style and subject matter of your video.
 Choosing a relevant background can really transport viewers to your location and help them connect the dots with what the user is saying.
 But remember, you can also use supporting visuals (B-roll) to showcase more specifics about the style and culture of your company.

 4. Find a Spacious Location

 Choose a big location with some architectural features for added texture.
-More spacious locations allows your team to set up the shot with a shallower depth of field, giving your video that blurred background effect and minimizing background details and focusing more clearly on your subject, putting the viewer’s attention on their face.
+More spacious locations allow your team to set up the shot with a shallower depth of field, giving your video that blurred background effect and minimizing background details, and focusing more clearly on your subject, putting the viewer’s attention on their face.

 5. Avoid Conference Rooms

 They may be quiet and available, but there is nothing more boring than a flat wall behind your interview subject.
 If that’s your only option, shoot at an angle against the wall and try splashing some color in the background by adding a plant or art piece, etc. Another common tactic is to get as much distance as possible between the interviewee and the wall so you can blur out the drab background.